joshbegley/nyt-latest/README.md

-**Why Andre Agassi and Steffi Graf bring their 30 Grand Slam singles titles to pickleball**\
+**Why Andre Agassi and Steffi Graf have brought their 30 Grand Slam singles titles to pickleball**\
 `With 30 Grand Slam singles titles between them, Graf and Agassi illustrate the growth — and limits — of pickleball's popularity.`\
 https://nytimes.com/athletic/6134503/2025/02/16/pickleball-slam-3-las-vegas-agassi-graf-tennis/